paldepind/flyd/README.md

 The stream above that logs the responses from the server should only be called after an actual response has been recieved (otherwise `responses()` whould return `undefined`).
 For this purpose you can pass `stream` an array of initial dependencies.
-The stream body will not be called before all of the declared streams evaluate to something other than `undefined`.
+The streams body will not be called before all of the declared streams evaluate to something other than `undefined`.

 ### Using promises for asynchronous operations